Russell Scott Valentino

-Russell Scott Valentino (born 1962) is an American author, literary scholar, translator, and editor.
-Currently, he is a professor of Slavic and comparative literature, and serves as chair of the Department of Slavic and East European Languages and Cultures, at Indiana University, Bloomington.
+Russell Scott Valentino, born in California, is an American literary scholar, translator, author, and editor.
+His work has been published by the New York Times, Reaktion Books, The Harvard Review, Yale University Press, and a dozen other literary magazines and book publishers.
+The former editor of The Iowa Review and publisher of Autumn Hill Books, Valentino served on the 2022 jury for the National Book Awards.
+His translation of Miljenko Jergovic’s Kin (Archipelago Books 2021) received AATSEEL’s 2023 Best Prose Translation award.

 Life and career

-Russell Scott Valentino was born and raised in central California.
-He attended California State University, Fresno, majoring in English and Russian, then went to graduate school at the University of California, Los Angeles, where he received his Ph.D. in Slavic Languages and Literatures, with a focus on the Russian nineteenth century.
-He has published eight book-length literary translations (from Italian, Russian, and Croatian), two scholarly monographs, three co-edited collections of essays, and numerous articles and essays.
-He served as Editor-in-Chief at the Iowa Review from 2009 to 2013, as President of the American Literary Translators Association from 2013 to 2016, and as chair of the Department of Slavic and East European Languages and Cultures at Indiana University from 2013 to 2016.
+Russell Scott Valentino graduated from California State University, Fresno and the University of California, Los Angeles, where he received his Ph.D. in Slavic Languages and Literatures in 1993.
+A student of Michael Henry Heim, he has published eight book-length literary translations from Italian, Russian, and Croatian and been awarded three National Endowment for the Arts Fellowships for literary translation.
+His two scholarly monographs focus on Russian literary works of the nineteenth and twentieth centuries.
+He has also co-edited three collections of essays, including, with Sean Cotter and Esther Allen, the 2014 retrospective The Man Between: Michael Henry Heim & a Life in Translation (Open Letter Books).
+He served as Editor-in-Chief at The Iowa Review from 2009 to 2013, as President of the American Literary Translators Association from 2013 to 2016, and as chair of the Department of Slavic and East European Languages and Cultures at Indiana University from 2013 to 2016 and from 2021 to 2025.

 Works

-Scholarly Monographs
+Scholarly monographs

 Vicissitudes of Genre in the Russian Novel (2001) explores genre mixing in works by Ivan Turgenev, Fyodor Dostoevsky, Nikolai Chernyshevsky, and Maksim Gorky.

 The Woman in the Window: Commerce, Consensual Fantasy, and the Quest for Masculine Virtue in the Russian Novel (2014) examines the historical construction of virtue and its relation to the rapidly shifting economic context in modern Russia.